-All staff, including the headteacher (unless the headteacher/ Head of School is the DSL), volunteers and governors will receive appropriate and regularly updated safeguarding and child protection training and thematic updates as required (at least annually) during inset days and regular discussions at staff meetings, to provide them with the requisite skills and knowledge to safeguard children effectively in line with statutory guidance and any requirements of the local safeguarding partnership.
+All staff, including the Head of School (unless the Head of School is the DSL), volunteers and governors will receive appropriate and regularly updated safeguarding and child protection training and thematic updates as required (at least annually) during inset days and regular discussions at staff meetings, to provide them with the requisite skills and knowledge to safeguard children effectively in line with statutory guidance and any requirements of the local safeguarding partnership.

-The DSL will attend training within a two-year period.
-In addition, the DSL will update their knowledge and skills at least annually to keep up with any developments relevant to their role and will be supported to access inter-agency training as part of their continuing professional development.
+The DSL will attend training for newly appointed DSLs and refresher training within a two-year period.
+In addition, the DSL will update their knowledge and skills at least annually to keep up with any developments relevant to their role and will be supported to access interagency training as part of their continuing professional development.
 This includes attendance at the DSL Forums.

-All staff should be aware that abuse, neglect and safeguarding issues are rarely stand-alone events that can be covered by one definition or label.
+All staff should be aware that abuse, neglect, and safeguarding issues are rarely stand-alone events that can be covered by one definition or label.
 In most cases, multiple issues will overlap one another.
-All staff should also be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments.
+All staff should also be aware that safeguarding incidents and/or behaviours can be associated with factors outside the St Saviour's and/or can occur between children outside of these environments.
 All staff but especially the DSL and DDSL should consider whether children are at risk of abuse or exploitation in situations outside their families.
-All staff will be made aware of the increased risk of abuse to certain groups, including children with special educational needs and disabilities, looked after children, previously looked after children, young carers and risks associated with specific safeguarding issues including child sexual exploitation, child criminal exploitation, peer on peer abuse, sexual harassment and sexual violence/harm in school, extremism, female genital mutilation and forced marriage; and will receive training in relation to keeping children safe online.
+All staff will be made aware of the increased risk of abuse to certain groups, including children with special educational needs and disabilities, looked after children, previously looked after children, young carers and risks associated with specific safeguarding issues including child sexual exploitation, child criminal exploitation, child on child abuse, sexual harassment and sexual violence/harm in school, extremism, female genital mutilation and forced marriage; and will receive training in relation to keeping children safe online.